minikin/minikin/README.md

 - I’ve been using Flutter for more than three years now, so I consider myself as one of the early adopters of Flutter.

-- Specialties: Flutter, Dart, Swift, and Rust.
+- Specialties: Cross-platform development with Flutter/Dart and web services development with Rust.

-- Interests: Functional Programming, Distributed Systems, Blockchain, Machine Learning, and Data Science.
+- Interests: Web3, Distributed Systems, Blockchain, and Machine Learning.

 - You can find me on Twitter [@minikin](https://twitter.com/minikin).